 That says something in itself, so I will maybe hint a little bit but I’m not going to get into negativity.
 Some that I’ve heard discouraging things about have simply been left off the list.

 I’m not going to discuss the new kids on the block with no real track record, and I’m not going to discuss some of the others that you may or may not have heard of, and there are reasons for that.
 Anyway, there are many positive aspects of each of these home staging (certification or otherwise) courses.

-I recommend the Staging Diva program elsewhere on the site and here’s why:
+I recommend this program elsewhere on the site and here’s why:

-This program has been around since the early days of home staging training online, and in all the time I’ve been a home staging instructor I have not had students express any complaints about the Staging Diva program.
+This program has been around since the early days of home staging courses, and in all the time I’ve been a home staging instructor I have not had students express any complaints about the Staging Diva program.
 (I’ve heard complaints about some of the others, unfortunately.)Take a look at Debra Gould's free course to get a feel for her style.

-Few people in this business can match “Staging Diva” Debra Gould’s powerful combination of knowledge about how to stage, and good old-fashioned design know-how + business and marketing skills.
+Few people in this business can match “Staging Diva” Debra Gould’s powerful combination of knowledge about how to stage, and good old-fashioned design know-how PLUS business and marketing skills.
 And there’s a real sense of confidence, creativity, and enthusiasm about her that I have always found inspiring.

 If this program had been available at the time when I was getting started, I would have jumped at the chance to sign up.
 This is the course I *wish* existed back then, to be honest, because it would have saved me time, helped me make more money early on, and probably helped me steer clear of a few mistakes.